 Schlegel Law Group can help you petition the courts for legal guardianship of a minor in your extended family if you believe he or she is not being properly cared for and might even be in danger.

 Guardianship will allow you to step in and act in the full capacity of parents to protect the child’s interests.
 It can grant you the temporary or permanent rights that parents have.

 - Healthcare and medical treatment decisions

 While many people meet the basic qualifications to serve as a child’s guardian in Florida, often additional factors are taken into consideration by the courts such as your level of education, relevant experience, relationship with the child and your ability to provide for him or her.

 If you have concerns about the welfare of a child in your extended family, contact our Orlando family attorney office to discuss your options.
 We’ll give you an honest assessment of your situation and explain what the courts will need to see to make a guardianship determination.
 If you decide to proceed, we’ll fight aggressively on behalf of the child’s welfare.

 Guardianship isn’t limited to minors.
 It is also a legal process designed to protect and execute the rights of a person who is incapacitated and can’t make his or her own decisions.
 That person, known as a ward, might be someone who has developmental disabilities or an elderly person with dementia.

 A guardian’s responsibility would be to protect the ward’s rights, preserve his or her dignity, and improve his or her quality of life.
-Our Orlando family law attorneys are here to assist you in providing the best life for the child in question.
+Our family lawyers are here to assist you in providing the best life for the child in question.